SECRET-GUEST/instacut/README.md

 2. **Partition the Image**: Once the image is uploaded, click the button to divide it into three equal parts.
 3. **Download Images**: After partitioning, a button allows you to download all segmented images at once in a ZIP file.

-## 📥 Installation

-As this is a static web page, there's no installation required.
-Simply open the HTML file in a browser to get started.

-## ❓ Support & Questions

-If you have any questions or need support, please feel free to contact me.

----

 *Note: This project is currently in a basic version.
 An update of the user interface with React and TypeScript is planned to enhance the user experience and the overall aesthetics of the project.*